danielzhangcs/PA_Rails2/README.md

 ## Home Page:

+* list all the courses that a user is enrolled in

+## index Page:

-* Show all courses, instructors, and subjects
+show all courses, instructors and subjects

+## login and logout system

+users could use this system to signup an account and once they login, they could see all thse courses and register or drop